Romney aims to widen lead with Illinois win

 Santorum and Gingrich hope to keep Romney from capturing a majority of delegates by the time the nominating contests end in June, leaving the choice up for grabs among the party's mostly conservative delegates heading into the August nominating convention in Tampa, Florida.

-"Either Romney's going to win this outright or it's going to be chaos," Gingrich said on Fox News Radio.
-"I think that Romney will be a very weak candidate in the general election and I think that as people realize that it gets harder for him to be the nominee."

-Romney has 521 delegates to Santorum's 239 in the race for the 1,144 needed to win the nomination, according to a count by CNN.
-There are 69 delegates up for grabs in Illinois, with 54 to be allocated from Tuesday's voting, but Santorum will not be eligible to win many of them because he failed to meet deadlines to file a slate of delegates in some districts.
+Romney has 518 delegates to Santorum's 239 in the race for the 1,144 needed to win the nomination, according to a count by CNN.
+There are 69 delegates up for grabs in Illinois on Tuesday, but Santorum will not be eligible to win many of them because of his campaign's failure to satisfy the primary's complex rules.

 Romney and Santorum launched a new round of attacks on each other ahead of the vote, with Romney calling his rival an "economic lightweight" and Santorum accusing Romney, the former head of a private equity firm, of being "a Wall Street financier" who would have a hard time winning in November.